phrutis/Passphrases/README.md

 Why did the program freeze at startup?</br>
 She didn't hang up!
 Program start --bits25 (25-30 min.)</br>
-The program creates tables and downloads to the device<hr>
+The program creates tables and downloads to the device</br>
+One card requires 4GB or more of RAM to work.</br>
+The consumption depends on the size of the table (-bits) and the size of the address file.<hr>

 What address formats can be uploaded?</br>
 All bc.., 3.., 1.., in a text file from a new line</br>